 Amex Gold benefits include an annual dining credit worth up to $120, a hotel credit worth up to $100 when you book at least two consecutive nights with The Hotel Collection and up to $120 in annual Uber Cash (doled out as $10 per month).
 Cardholders also qualify for extended warranties on eligible items that come with a manufacturer’s warranty as well as purchase protection against damage or theft.

 American Express Membership Rewards points are considerably more flexible than Delta SkyMiles.
-You can use these points for flights and other travel through amextravel.com, but you can also transfer your points to American Express transfer partners—a list which includes Delta as well as other frequent flyer and hotel loyalty programs.
+You can use these points for flights and other travel through American Express Travel, but you can also transfer your points to American Express transfer partners—a list that includes Delta as well as other frequent flyer and hotel loyalty programs.

 Other redemption options include gift cards, merchandise, statement credits and more.